On Dehornoy's representation for the Yang-Baxter equation

 \subsection{Braces}

-Rump introduced braces in \cite{Rump_braces} as a generalization of radical rings in order to study cycle sets.
+Rump introduced braces in \cite{Rump_braces} as a generalization of radical rings in order to study involutive non-degenerate solutions of the Yang--Baxter equation.
 A \emph{brace}, as reformulated in \cite{CJO_bracesYBE}, is a triple $(B,+,\circ)$, where $(B,+)$ is an abelian group and $(B,\circ)$ is a group such that